 - A strong Transition Program which incorporates a preschool to school program and transitions across the whole school

-- A School Wellbeing Officer which is funded using the Chaplaincy Grants offered through the government.
+- A School Wellbeing Officer which is funded by our own school community through parent contributions.
 Our Wellbeing Officer, works with individuals, groups, runs social skills classes or needs based groups while connecting with our wider community

-- We are also supporting students through the Kids Coach program which involves amazing volunteers who work with students one on one and make a huge difference to their lives
+- A Life coaching personal program for students.
+We are also supporting students through the Kids Coach program which involves amazing volunteers who work with students one on one and make a huge difference to their lives

 - All of our programs are underpinned by our proactive approach to teaching wellbeing.
 For example; the garden program is an excellent place to share a problem

 - Restorative Practices for the basis of all our discussions with a focus on strong relationships